edfallin/anelto-tech-test/SYSTEM-DESIGN.md

 The microservice that adds individual readings for a patient also publishes a message to the pub-sub emulation as they are saved, so that they may be picked up separately by real-time monitoring services.

-The microservice for monitoring patient readings is implemented as a plain call-and-response RESTful HTTP server, meaning that to receive continuous readings at a client end, the front end would need to use something like a long-polling system.&nbsp;  This service also listens to events from the pub-sub emulation and stores them in memory for retrieval when asked for (and then disposes them so they are not repeated).
+The microservice for monitoring patient readings is implemented as a plain call-and-response RESTful HTTP server, meaning that to receive continuous readings at a client end, the front end would need to use something like a long-polling system.&nbsp;  This service also listens to events from the pub-sub emulation and stores them in memory for retrieval when asked for (and then disposes of them so they are not repeated).

 The data store is a wrapper around MongoDb database calls.&nbsp;  In the local pseudo-cloud, this is just the default database server on the local machine.&nbsp;  In real life, this would most likely be a managed instance of the database hosted by the cloud provider.